Research & Reports

 Total number of insolvencies by month.

-A total of 2,230 businesses across the UK and Northern Ireland entered insolvency in June 2026, representing a 5% decrease from both May and the same period in 2025.
+A total of 2,573 businesses across the UK and Northern Ireland entered insolvency in July 2026, a significant increase from June and a slight increase year-on-year.

 Although the year-on-year figures suggest relative stability, significant underlying pressures remain.
 Many businesses continue to grapple with relentless cost pressures, including higher wage bills and supply chain disruption.
 Ongoing geopolitical tensions are also contributing to a heightened uncertainty in the market, further exacerbating risk for businesses already operating on thin margins.